unrealwork/axibase-collector/installation-on-docker.md

 gzip docker-axibase-collector.tar
 ```

-* Copy the `docker-axibase-collector.tar.gz` archive to the target Docker host
+* Copy the `docker-axibase-collector.tar.gz` archive to the target Docker host.
 * Import the image from the archive:

 ```sh